Midnight Ministries, Inc.

 Once the Day of our Redemption arrives as a thief long before the Second Coming, it will begin with and engulf the seven-year Tribulation Night, which period will eventually reveal God's wrath and later dawning of That Day (2 Pet.
 1:19).
 Upon the inception of the Day of Christ, the whole Church will trim their lamps in That Night, preparing to meet Jesus (when things are still somewhat normal).
 Meaning, once the prior night of That Day begins, the entire Body of Christ will anticipate the Lord's coming long before the later dawning of That Day, which is at the traditional Second Coming (Or, when the seven-year Tribulation Night ends when God returns with all His saints.).

-Besides returning as the bright and Morning Star (or as the sign of the Son of man) of the Second Coming, again, Jesus initially returns in that prior Night as a Jewish Bridegroom; that is, for those Christians who are prepared by being active in their faith.
+Besides returning as the bright and Morning Star (or as the sign of the Son of man) of the Second Coming, again Jesus initially returns in that prior Night as a Jewish Bridegroom; that is, for those Christians who are prepared by being active in their faith.
 This return is what the New Testament calls His Like Manner Return, or a return that was after the manner in which Christ ascended, being a return accompanied by two male witnesses (Acts 1:10).
 Note: this is not a return identified with a myriad of angels, nor the Trump of God with a the shout of an Archangel, but Christ's initial return marked by "TWO MEN" (not angels), who will be with Him as witnesses.
-For the record, prophecy details this as a like manner return, not a like place return.
+For the record, prophecy details this as a like manner return, NOT a like place return.

 Speaking of a Jewish Wedding, Jesus expressly said in very strict bridegroom language: "In my Father's house are many mansions: if it were not so, I would have told you.
-I go to prepare a place for you (Traditionally, preparations for the bride were made in the father of the bridegroom's house.).
+I go to prepare a place for you (Traditionally, Jewish preparations for the bride were made in the father of the bridegroom's house.).
 And if I go and prepare a place for you, I will come again, and receive you unto myself (Jewish Bridegrooms always came to the door of the perspective bride in surprise fashion at night, with two male witnesses.); that where I am, there you may be also.
 And whither I go you know, and the way you know" (John 14:1-4).
 "The way you know" is not an at-once anytime noisy Trump of God at the Rapture of the entire Church.
-Quite oppositely, it is a quiet Jewish Bridegroom Return with two male witnesses for the prepared in the Body of Christ.
+Quite oppositely, again, it is a quiet Jewish Bridegroom Return with two male witnesses for the prepared in the Body of Christ.
 As Christ ascended in the presence of committed believers only, with the two male witnesses present, so will He return in like manner (Acts 1:10)!

 Much later, upon the consummation of this age at the traditional Second Coming, our Lord will first appear as a small light in the heavens as the sign of the Son of man, while gradually growing to an all consuming force, fully lighting up the dawn of That Day (2 Pet.
 1:19).
-Indeed, at the Second Coming every eye shall see our Lord the King, in indescribable power and awe, as He gloriously returns with all His saints and angels (Matt.
+Indeed, at the Second Coming every eye shall see our Lord the King with indescribable power and awe, as He gloriously returns with all His saints and angels (Matt.
 24:31; 1Thess.
 3:13, 4:14; Rev. 19:8, 14).
 With all of His saints?
 Surely the Lord will bring all of His saints from His earlier nighttime returns (watch therefore, that is, in That Night), just as the Scripture teaches!

 Upon the Summer Harvest, or the earlier partial harvest, the entire Church will become very aware of the times and the seasons.
 In fact, they will quit denying them.
 Even so, when the nations cry for "peace and safety" (1 Thess.
 5:1-3) at the beginning of the seven-year Tribulation (Matt.
 24:6-8), the whole Church will be far from being prepared to meet the Lord Jesus early in That Night (Mark 13:34).
 Why?
 Because true spirituality actually comes from an inner seed of Christ (1 John 3:9) who has grown within the believer, and not by obedience to outside rules and/or membership status in denominations.
 This, the wise will know (1 John 4:8).
 Indeed, Christ, just like the Day of the Lord, will come as a thief to the unprepared.